friuns2/unity-script-performance/README.md

 ## Observations ##
 (Based on Unity 5.5.4 using standard .NET 3.5 and Unity 2017.2 using Experimental .NET 4.6)

-for() : Caching the length of the loop improves speed.
+* for() : Caching the length of the loop improves speed.

-Caching Transform and GameObject and using local versions is much faster than calling .transform or .gameobject.
+* Caching Transform and GameObject and using local versions is much faster than calling .transform or .gameobject.
 GameObject caching alone is x2 faster.

-Using static versions of Vector3 and Vector2 are also significantly faster than Vector3.zero, etc.
+* Using static versions of Vector3 and Vector2 are also significantly faster than Vector3.zero, etc.

-Accessor functions (get{}/set{}) are x10 slower than using raw variables.
+* Accessor functions (get{}/set{}) are x10 slower than using raw variables.

 ### Collections ###
-Arrays are MUCH faster than all other collections, except Contains() on large sets.
+* Arrays are MUCH faster than all other collections, except Contains() on large sets.
 Use arrays if possible.

-Calling Resize() before adding many items to a collection can make a significant improvement in speed and GC allocations.
+* Calling Resize() before adding many items to a collection can make a significant improvement in speed and GC allocations.

-HashSet is slower than Dictionary.
+* HashSet is slower than Dictionary.
 I'm not sure why since HashSet is really just the keys part of a Dictionary.
 Odd.

-Collection speed overview
+#### Collection speed overview ####

-Fastest:
+##### Fastest #####

-*Remove (values) : Array, Stack, Queue, Dictionary, HashSet *Remove (keys) : Dictionary
+* Remove (values) : Array, Stack, Queue, Dictionary, HashSet
+* Remove (keys) : Dictionary
-*Contains : Dictionary, HashSet, Array (for small sets < ~150) *Add : Array, Stack, Queue, List
+* Contains : Dictionary, HashSet, Array (for small sets < ~150)

-Slow:
+* Add : Array, Stack, Queue, List

+##### Slowest #####

-*Remove (values) : List, Linked List (allocates in .NET 3.5!, not 4.6) *Remove (keys) : HashSet (allocates in .NET 3.5!, not 4.6) *Contains : Queue, Linked List, List (array is much faster), Stack *Add : Dictionary, HashSet, ArrayList, Linked List
+* Remove (values) : List, Linked List (allocates in .NET 3.5!, not 4.6)
+* Remove (keys) : HashSet (allocates in .NET 3.5!, not 4.6)
+* Contains : Queue, Linked List, List (array is much faster), Stack
+* Add : Dictionary, HashSet, ArrayList, Linked List

 ## Contacts ##